oemof/tespy/docs/tutorials/heat_pump_steps.rst

 Calculate Partload Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After setting up the full system, we want to predict partload operation at different values for the consumer's heat demand.
-Some of the values utilized in the previous setup will change, if a component is not operated at its design point.
-This is individual to every system, so the designer has to answer the question: Which parameters are design point parameters and how does the component perform at a different operation point.
+Some values utilized in the previous setup will change, if a component is not operated at its design point.
+This is individual to every system, so the designer has to answer the question:
+Which parameters are design point parameters and how does the component perform at a different operation point.

 .. tip::

     To make the necessary changes to the model, we can specify a design and an offdesign attribute, both lists containing component or connection parameter names.
-All parameters specified in the design attribute of a component or connection, will be unset in a offdesign calculation, all parameters specified in the offdesign attribute of a component or connection will be set for the offdesign calculation.
+All parameters specified in the design attribute of a component or connection, will be unset in an offdesign calculation, all parameters specified in the offdesign attribute of a component or connection will be set for the offdesign calculation.
 The value for these parameters is the value derived from the design-calculation.